 Inspired by “lux, high fashion”, the graphic design duo of Seth Herman and Chuck Anderson developed packaging for our friends and partners at Madcap Coffee all the way back in 2010.
 In the years since the brand’s signature look has become iconic in American specialty coffee circles, and today still feels as fresh as ever.
-We spoke with Herman & Anderson for Nice Package on how they achieved that Madcap look.
+We spoke with Herman & Anderson for Coffee Design on how they achieved that Madcap look.

 As told to Sprudge by Seth Herman & Chuck Anderson.

 The current Madcap branding & packaging first debuted in 2010.

 The branding and packaging is done by two independent designers who collaborate on all of Madcap’s design work, Chuck Anderson and Seth Herman.
 Chuck Anderson is an artist, designer, and photographer in Chicago who runs a studio called NoPattern, and Seth Herman is a multi-disciplinary designer with his own studio in Grand Rapids.

 Any design highlights you want to share?